tkareine/jekyll-minibundle/README.md

 The plugin requires Jekyll version 3.x.
 It is tested with Ruby MRI 2.x.
 Ruby 1.8 and 1.9 are *not* supported.

-The plugin works with Jekyll's watch (auto-regeneration) mode.
+The plugin works with Jekyll's watch mode (auto-regeneration, Jekyll option `--watch`), but not with incremental feature enabled (Jekyll option `--incremental`).

 [![Gem version](https://badge.fury.io/rb/jekyll-minibundle.svg)][MinibundleGem]
 [![Build status](https://secure.travis-ci.org/tkareine/jekyll-minibundle.svg)][MinibundleBuild]